cran/MonotoneHazardRatio/README.md

 ## Overview

-MonotoneeHazardRatio is a tool for nonparametric estimation and inference of a monotone non-decreasing hazard ratio, based on the work "Nonparametric inference under a monotone hazard ratio order" by Y. Wu and T. Westling (2022) <arXiv:2205.01745>.
+MonotoneeHazardRatio is a tool for nonparametric estimation and inference for a monotone non-decreasing hazard ratio, based on the work "Nonparametric inference under a monotone hazard ratio order" by Y. Wu and T. Westling (2022) <arXiv:2205.01745>.

 ## Dependent packages